TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_ad_integration_staging.md

-# How-to setup Azure AD integration towards TelenorID\+ - staging
+# How-to setup Microsoft Entra ID integration towards TelenorID\+ - staging

-Step by step instructions for personal at customers who wants to setup a integration from their Azure AD towards Telenor ID\+.
+Step by step instructions for personal at customers who wants to setup a integration from their Microsoft Entra ID towards Telenor ID\+.
 If you have any questions or trouble with this guide please contact us: [our contact details](TelenorID_Plus_-_help.md).

 __Note__